dpc10ster/RJafroc/README.md

 * Current CRAN version is 1.3.2.

 # Branch designations
-# **The most current and tested version of the software is on the `master` branch.**
+# The current and tested version of the software is on the `master` branch.
 # The `developer` branch is for development/experimental work.
 The website is pushed from the `master` branch.

-# Documentation is available at https://dpc10ster.github.io/RJafrocBook/
-Highly recommended to familiarize oneself with the code and its scientific background.

-# A CRAN version of `RJafroc` has been published
-Version 1.3.2 of `RJafroc` has passed CRAN tests.
-This version is on the `cran2-update` branch.

-# A CRAN version of `RJafroc` has been published
-Version 1.3.1 of `RJafroc` has passed CRAN tests.
-This version is on the `cran2` branch.

 # Those already familiar with installing R packages from GitHub can ignore the following directions